Last Updated: Aug 14, 2015

 Search for books, ebooks, DVDs, music, government documents, and other resources in the Middlebury library collection.
 Includes primary and secondary sources.
 Does not contain news and journal articles.

-).
-Summon searches most library resources including MIDCAT, full-text newspapers and journals, and most of our library databases.
+Summon searches almost all of our library resources including MIDCAT, full-text newspapers and journals, and most of our library databases.
 Read more about it at What's Summon

 , or watch a video tutorial